nexbit-ml/MedAI-Image-Analyzer/README.md

-🩺 Medical Image Analysis App (Qwen + Bytez + Streamlit) 🔍 Project Overview
+🩺 MedAI Image Analyzer (Qwen + Bytez + Streamlit)

-Ye project ek AI-powered medical image analysis web app hai, jo users ko medical images upload karne deta hai aur AI ke through structured medical-style analysis generate karta hai.
+🔍 Project Overview

-App Streamlit par bana hai aur Qwen/Qwen3-4B-Instruct-2507 language model ko Bytez API ke through use karta hai.
+This project is an **AI-powered medical image analysis web app** that allows users to upload medical images and generates a **structured, medical-style analysis using AI**.

-⚠️ Ye app educational aur demonstration purpose ke liye hai, real medical diagnosis ke liye nahi.
+The app is built with **Streamlit** and uses the **Qwen / Qwen3-4B-Instruct-2507 language model via the Bytez API**.

----
+⚠️ This application is intended for **educational and demonstration purposes only** and **should not be used for real medical diagnosis**.

 🎯 Project Objective